Mod-Bucket/Basic-Staples/README.txt

 	Autokitchen by NiccyNeko:
 		* Automated Recipes have not been added yet.
 	Coffee in Staxel:
-		* Coffee Maker would require significant editing to be compatable with Basic Staples coffee.
-		* Maybe someday.
+		* Maybe someday?
+It will take looking into.
 	Dairy:
 		* Lots of overlap with Basic Staples.
 		* Full compatability will require coordination with Ro-Z.